 Prioritize routine home maintenance and inspections

-Many common insurance claims can be prevented by maintaining your property in good condition.
+Maintaining your property in good condition can prevent many common insurance claims.
 Regular home maintenance and inspections are key to identifying and addressing vulnerabilities before they escalate into more significant problems.

 Inspect your roof, windows, doors, and other exterior elements for signs of wear and tear.
 Promptly repair any damage, such as loose shingles or cracked windows, to prevent water infiltration and other issues.
 Check your property’s drainage systems to ensure they are clear and functioning properly, reducing the risk of water damage during heavy rains.